Top 5 things to do in Palma Nova, Majorca

 3. Es Carregador

-Palma Nova's smallest and most tranquil beach is Playa Es Carregador to the east of the resort, near the marina, which offers a quieter vibe than the area's larger beaches.
+Palma Nova's smallest and most tranquil beach is Playa Es Carregador to the east of the resort, near the marina, which offers a quieter vibe to the area's larger beaches.

-Golf Fantasia is one of the most popular and fun family activities on our list of things to do in Palma Nova.
-There are three different 18-hole mini golf courses set in a pretty garden near the main beach, and each one will bring out the competitive streak between you and your family or friends.
-The course is open late and there's a café onsite for refreshments too.
+Golf Fantasia is one of the most popular and fun family activities on our list of things to do.
+There are three different 18-hole mini-golf courses set in a pretty garden - all promising to bring out the competitive streak in each player.
+The course is open late and there's a café onsite.

 Party till 4 am

-While it may not have the reputation for the full-on hedonism of Magaluf, Palma Nova is no shrinking violet when it comes to nightlife and live music - there's a strip of options a mile long, with entertainment ranging from karaoke to tribute bands.
-Popular Palma Nova bars like The Prince William, Stadium, Monroe's, Ruby Tuesdays and Banana Joes have been consistently pulling in the party goers for many a season, and are often open until the small hours of the morning.
+While it may not have the reputation for the full-on hedonism of Magaluf, Palma Nova is no shrinking violet when it comes to nightlife and live music.
+There's a strip of options a mile long, with entertainment ranging from karaoke to tribute bands.
+Popular Palma Nova bars like The Prince William, Stadium 63, Monroe's, Ruby Tuesdays and Banana Joes have been consistently pulling in the party goers for many a season, and are often open until the small hours of the morning.

 Take a walk to Portals Nous